 resource sharing (CORS) is the standard across-origin solution provided by HTML5.
 Currently, the CORS standard is supported by OSS for cross-origin access.
 For more information, see W3C CORS Norms.
-CORS indicates the origin from where the request is originated by using a header containing the origin of the HTTP request.
-As in the earlier example, origin header contains www.a.com.After receiving the request, the server judges based on certain rules whether the request must be accepted or not.
+CORS indicates the origin from where the request is originated

+- After receiving the request, the server judges based on certain rules whether the request must be accepted or not.
 If yes, then the server attaches the Access-Control-Allow-Origin header in the response.
 The header contains www.a.com, indicating that cross-origin access is allowed.
 If the server accepts all the cross-origin requests, set the Access-Control-Allow-Origin header to *.

-The browser determines whether the cross-origin request is successful or not based on whether the corresponding header has been returned or not.
+- The browser determines whether the cross-origin request is successful or not based on whether the corresponding header has been returned or not.
 If no corresponding header is attached, the browser blocks the request.
 If the request is not a simple one, the browser initially send an OPTIONS request to obtain the CORS configuration of the server.
 If the server does not support the following operations, the browser blocks the following requests.

 OSS provides the configuration of the CORS rule, accepting or rejecting corresponding cross-origin requests as required.
 The rule is configured at the bucket level.
 The details are available in PutBucketCORS.

-Attaching relevant CORS headers and other actions are automatically executed by the browser, and no additional action is required by the user.
+- Attaching relevant CORS headers and other actions are automatically executed by the browser, and no additional action is required by the user.
 Only in the browser environment could the CORS operations be meaningful.

+- When using cross-origin requests, make sure the browser’s cache function is enabled.
+For example, the same cross-origin resource have been requested by two webpages running on the same browser (originated from www.a.com and www.b.com) at the same time respectively.
 If the request of www.a.com is received by the server initially, the server returns to the user the resource with the Access-Control-Allow-Origin header “www.a.com”.
 When www.b.com initiates its request, the browser returns its previous cached request to the user.
 As the header content does not match the CORS request, the subsequent request fails.